magisterquis/pcapvpn/README.md

 There are two examples below.
 Both make these assumptions:
 - The attacker is running OpenBSD
 - The victim host is running Linux and uses the iproute2 toolset
-- The PcapVPN is on both hosts as `pcapvpn`,
+- The PcapVPN binary is on both hosts as `pcapvpn`,
-- The commands are either run as root or with appropriate use of doas/sudo/setcap.
+- The commands are either run as root or with appropriate use of `doas`/`sudo`/`setcap`/such.
 - ksh is the shell on the attacker (bash will work, though the syntax to connect two processes' stdio is different).
-- The victim's `eth0` interface is connected to the network
+- The victim's `eth0` interface is connected to the target network

 ### Layer 2 filtering and DHCP
-This is the "normal" usage for when there's no port filtering, arpwatch, or anything of the sort.
+This is the "normal" usage, suitable for when there's no port filtering, arpwatch, or anything of the sort.
 Once connected, DHCP will be used to get an address.
 Of course, the tap device can just as well be assigned an address manually.

 On the attacker:
 ```sh